Raigyo/webpack-overview/readme.md

 **img-loader**: *Image minimizing loader for webpack 4, meant to be used with url-loader, file-loader, or raw-loader.*

+Meant to be used with url-loader, file-loader, or raw-loader

 `npm install img-loader --save-dev`

 img-loader can be used with a combination of other plugins, for instance imagemin: